-Jini applications download and execute code from other sources, including the following:
+Jini applications download and execute code from other sources:

 - Both clients and services download ServiceRegistrar objects from lookup services.
 They then call methods such as lookup() and register(). - A client will download services and execute whatever methods are defined in the interface. - A remote listener will call the notify() method of foreign code.